afuerhoff/ioBroker.fb-checkpresence/README.md

 ## Features

 ### AVM support check
 The function checks the availability of used fritzbox features.
 The availability is logged as info.
+If you have problems look if the features are all set to true.

+### Switch on / off the guest wlan
+Under the folder guest you can set the state wlan to true or false and then the guest wlan switches on or off.

+### Switch on / off the internet access of Fritzbox devices
+Under the folder FB-devices you could set the disabled state to true or false and the the internet access of this device is blocked in the Fritzbox.

 ### Get guests, blacklist
-In this function is checked if any user is logged in as guest.
+In this function it is checked if any user is logged in as guest.
 Also is checked if any device is not in the white list listed.
 This devices are added to the blacklist.

 ### Get Active
-For every family member the presence, the comming and going dates and several other infos are calculated and saved in the member object.
+For every family member the presence, the comming and going dates and several other infos are calculated and saved in the member object if a history adapter is selected.

 ### Host number, active devices
 The amount of devices and how many are active are get from the fritzbox.